alecmaly/blog/_posts/2021/2021-10-12-Hacking-Electron-Apps-Joplin.md

 In my previous post, [Adventures in Open Source Contributing&#x3a; Joplin]({{ '/2021/10/11/Adventures-in-open-source-contributing-Joplin.html' | relative_url }}), I went over how I have contributed a useful feature to the Joplin open source project.

-But what do you do if you want to change functionality to fit your specific use case, but nobody else needs that functionality?
+But what do you do if you want to change functionality to fit your extremely specific use case?
+A use case that nobody else needs Ior even wants at all)?

 <div style='color:red; font-size: 2em; text-align:center'>You hack it!</div>